tunmsk/nextgen-facebook/readme.txt

 = 8.39.5-dev1 =

-(2017/01/28) Simplified the reading of custom Yoast SEO meta by hooking NGFB filters from a single NgfbProUtilWpseoMeta class (Pro version).
+(2017/01/28) Added the title and description of WordPress Media Library images to the Schema "ImageObject" markup.
+Simplified the reading of custom Yoast SEO meta by hooking NGFB filters from a single NgfbProUtilWpseoMeta class (Pro version).

 = 8.39.4-1 =